 The type of work a draftsman does depends on his or her area of expertise.
 For example, architectural drafters produce drawings for new construction projects.
 They may specialize in residential or commercial buildings or in the type of material used, such as steel, timber or reinforced concrete.
 Civil drafters prepare drawings for use in major civil engineering projects, such as highway and bridge construction, sewage systems and flood-control projects.
 Common drafting fields include aeronautics, electronics and architecture.

 Architects need at least a bachelor's degree in architecture.
 Most earn a 5-year bachelor's degree.
 This degree is designed for students with no prior architectural training.
 Course topics in an architecture program might include CADD, architectural history, construction methods, math and technology.
 Architecture students are also expected to gain work experience via internships.

 Additionally, all architects in the U.S. must be licensed.
 Eligibility for licensure includes earning a professional degree in architecture, completing an internship and passing the Architect Registration Examination.
 Licenses must also be periodically renewed by completing some form of continuing education, such as classes, conferences and workshops.

 Draftsmen salaries vary depending on specialty.
-According to BLS data, architectural drafters earned an average annual wage of $47,710 in May 2009.
-By contrast, electrical drafters earned an average of $54,800 in the same period.
+According to BLS data, architectural drafters earned a median annual wage of $48,800 in May 2012.
+By contrast, electrical drafters earned a median income of $57,250 in the same period.